jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 doing?
 You end up saying, well maybe they are friends and they are standing next to each other, and they are like: OK, let us make the fancy horse dance, and I will do the front legs, and you do the back legs.

+[Audience laughter.]

 And that happens in puppetry, but in programming sometimes they just go off, and somebody is trying to make the front of the horse go this way, and somebody is trying to make the back of the horse go that way.
 And it does not work.
 And so you have to have all kinds of protection.

 And you cannot.
 You actually cannot effectively do this.
 Java, and